 Singing in mix voice requires coordination and finesse – unfortunately there’s no ‘trick’ to discovering your mix, however, there are ways we can unleash our mix and start building our middle voices.
 My favourite two methods for discovering middle voice involve the concept of ‘projection’, if you prefer a visual approach like I do, or ‘classroom voice’ if you prefer a directly physical approach.
 Here’s a super simple tutorial I’ve put together to help you access your middle voice:

 Are you accessing your mix now?
 Another fantastic way I like to help people access their middle voice is RELEASING your registers – if you can achieve the ‘see-saw’ effect of travelling between chest voice and head voice, then you already HAVE accessed your mix half way through, you just don’t realise it yet!
 The key here is to understand that it’s not an ‘extra’ coordination for your voice, it’s one you already have access too – but you’re overthinking it.
 Are you thinking about ‘singing in chest’, or ‘singing in head voice’?
 BAM!
 That’s where your mix resistance is coming from, because in essence, your mix isn’t actually a MIX of chest and head – it’s neither, so if you’re trying to ‘combine’ the two, you’ll never discover your middle voice.
+Middle voice isn’t a blend of chest and head voice – it’s a coordination of the two at the same time.
 Here’s another simple tutorial on turning your mix into a truly practical and powerful singing voice:

 Four POWERFUL ways to access your mix coordination: